MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/talent-updates.md

 ### Minor (weekly) releases

 Product, component, and leadership teams perform the following for minor (weekly) releases before rolling out to production:

-1. On Mondays, roll out the candidate build to the internal environment.
+1. Make the release candidate available for the internal environment.

-2. Validate functionality through ad hoc testing and validating bugs.
+2. Validate functionality through structured and ad hoc testing, along with complete bug validation.

-3. Complete the validation and sign off on the build by Friday afternoon.
+3. Finalize validation and sign off on changes.

 4. Verify all validation is complete, review configuration changes, and approve the build for rolling out to production.